spadma3/duck/CSII/README.md

     make virtual-joy-<vehicle_name>

-Where <vehicle_name> is you vehicles name (mine is for example lex).
-You can steer your Bot by using the arrow keys and 'a' to turn on lane following, 's' to stop lane following.
+Where <vehicle_name> is your vehicles name (mine is for example lex).
+You can steer your Duckiebot by using the arrow keys and
+'a' to turn on lane following, 's' to stop lane following.
 For more information, go to [this page](https://github.com/duckietown/Software/tree/jukindle-devel-virtualjoy/misc/virtualJoy "Virtual Joystick for Duckiebots")